This article may contain compensated links. For more information read our disclaimer here.

 But really Wilsons Promontory, or “The Prom” as it’s known is all about awe-inspiring landscapes.
 It’s not well known outside the state so you can enjoy all the gorgeousness without the crowds.

-- Evidence of Aboriginal occupation at Wilsons Promontory Victoria dates back at 6,500 years.
+- Evidence of Aboriginal occupation at Wilsons Promontory Victoria dates back over 6,000 years.

 - The first European to see the promontory was George Bass in January 1798.